Physics 107 – Introduction to Classical Physics Lab

 You will also be asked to check in with a lab instructor at various points throughout the lab.
 We want your lab experience to be rewarding and efficient; to that end we want to double check your work along the way to make sure you are continuing on the right track.
 We will sign your lab at these points to indicate that you have checked in.
 It is important to your understanding of material as well as your overall grade that you check in as asked!

 Homework: Each lab has a homework section immediately following the lab.
 The homework is intended to take an additional 1-1 ½ hours to complete.
 The purpose of the homework is to practice and further develop your understanding of concepts from lab and/or to analyze data taken in lab.
-The completed lab and homework should be turned in to Mark Nordberg at the lab (301 Carnegie) and is due as follows:
+The completed lab and homework should be turned in to the correct drawer in the collection bin outside the lab:

 - Monday lab sections: Thursday (of the same week) by 11:00 AM